krypt/krypt-cmac/README.md

 ### AES-CMAC-96 (RFC 4494)

-To generate CMAC tags that are 96 bits long instead of the default 128 bits, use the `cmac_96` method to finalize the MAC computation instead of the usual `digest` method.
+To generate CMAC tags that are 96 bits long instead of the default 128 bits, use `Krypt::Cmac::Cmac96`.
 Note that CMAC-96 tags are simply regular tags truncated to 96 bits.
-If you require any other tag size below 128 bits, you may simply truncate the regular tag manually.
+If you need any other tag size below 128 bits, you can truncate the regular tag manually.

 ```ruby
 require 'krypt/cmac'